How can an end-user see incidents submitted by other contacts and organizations?

 The specific steps to configure your end-user pages to allow contacts to access incidents for other contacts depend on which end-user pages are enabled for your site.
 Click the next to the appropriate heading below to expand that section for viewing.

-Migrating to Customer Portal Framework version 3.0 (CPv3) is available starting with the Oracle Service Cloud November 2012 release.
+Migrating to Customer Portal Framework version 3.0 (CPv3) is available starting with the Oracle B2C Service November 2012 release.

 To place the option on the /accounts/questions/list page directly: